 Wix is becoming more popular amongst ecommerce brands, which offers the ability to set up different shipping options for your store.
 Wix has integrations with shipping apps including Shippo and ShipStation.
 ShipBob also has a direct integration with Wix and is a great option for outsourced supply chain management, even if your online store is still small.

-By syncing your Wix store with ShipBob, you’re able to streamline the retail fulfillment process by automatically sending orders placed on your Wix store to one or more of ShipBob’s fulfillment center locations of your choice.
+By syncing your Wix store with ShipBob, you’re able to streamline the retail fulfilment process by automatically sending orders placed on your Wix store to one or more of ShipBob’s fulfilment centre locations of your choice.
 From there, ShipBob picks, packs, and ships orders for you.

 BigCommerce is one of the biggest and most customizable ecommerce platforms.
 With BigCommerce, you will find that there are a lot of different options for managing shipping logistics.
 BigCommerce allows you to either self-ship or outsource shipping to a 3PL like ShipBob.
 Also, the BigCommerce Apps Marketplace has different options that support printing of shipping and return labels, dropshipping, inventory management, and more.